Self-Signed SSL

 • The public DNS name of the Frontend: The clients will connect to the server using this DNS name so it should be publically accessible.
 If you are using self-signed SSL you may specify an IP address here, but this not recommended because it is less flexible.
 If the server’s IP address changes it will be impossible to contact the clients.

-• The frontend port to listen on: The front end receives client connections.
+• The Frontend port to listen on: The Frontend receives client connections.
 You should allow inbound access to this port from anywhere.

 • The port for the Admin GUI to listen on: The Admin GUI receives browser connections.
 As discussed above, in self-signed mode the Admin GUI will only bind to the local host.